edwardgerhold/syntaxjs/README.md

 Hmm, i notice difficulties with writing plain text with myself nowadays.
 I´m working on it.

-(*) now working on the lockups, missing errors, and just tokenizer and parser, until it runs arbitrary code.
+(*) still doesnt run arbitrary code, but all lockups are removed.
+I added syntax errors everywhere and controlled the loops.
+(I suspect THE Bug in the AssignmentExpression, where the PrimaryExpression/LeftHandSideExpression is not read in the correct order.
+There is a conditional Expression without parens which isn´t parsed correct, while it´s, if the condition is wrapped in parens.
+This is possibly the last real bug in the parser, the assignment expression contains the conditional expression, but it affects the whole Relational Expression Sequence.)

-(**) contains at last one implemented proposal and more
+(**) contains at last one implemented proposal and more (at and String.prototype.lpad and String.prototype.rpad, but i noticed lpad and rpad return incorrect length, they add and don´t pad and String.prototype.at is returning nothing.)

 (***) serious documentation and proper seriously written license will take some weeks and a day more or two.
 JSDoc will replace the chaotic